mdkent/chef-el-rvm-bootstrap/README.md

 These cookbooks were originally duplicated from the official Opscode repository and have been modified to remove support for other distributions that may not be compatible with this approach and for which I don't have time to test.
+The README files have also been stripped, as they often don't reflect the current state of the cookbooks.

 Goal